Last updated: 23 July 2020

 Please note: Eligibility criteria may apply and we strongly recommend that you speak to your accountant/tax professional, if you haven’t already, to discuss which of these packages could be best for your business.

-If you’re a sole trader and your business revenue has been affected by the pandemic, you are eligible for the JobKeeper Payment announced on 30 March 2020.
-To register your interest and apply, you‘ll need to provide:
+If you’re a sole trader and your business revenue has been affected by the pandemic, you may be eligible for the JobKeeper Payment.
+To apply, you‘ll need to provide:

 - your Australian Business Number (ABN)